DEC logoRULES AND REGULATIONS

 1. All required landscape treatments shall be located entirely within the lot.

 2. Native plants shall be used in appropriate locations, such that individual plants are selected for their ability to thrive in or adapt to the particular soil and light conditions they are placed in.
-(For a list of recommended native plants, see Appendix A, List I).
+(For a list of recommended native plants, see http://www.umassgreeninfo.org/fact_sheets/plant_culture/umass_native_plts.pdf).

-4. All plant material shall meet all American National Standards Institute (ANSI) standards for plant material as set forth in Z60.1: American Standard for Nursery Stock, latest edition published by the American Association of Nurseryman.
+4. All plant material shall meet all American National Standards Institute (ANSI) standards for plant material as set forth in Z60.1: American Standard for Nursery Stock, latest edition.
 All plant material shall also meet certain standards of quality for form, structure, and health and have a minimum winter hardiness for Zone 5B, as determined by the American Standards for Nursery Stock.

-5. Minimum sizes for plant material, unless indicated elsewhere in this Regulation, shall be as follow:
+5. Minimum sizes for plant material, unless indicated elsewhere in this Regulation, shall be as follows:

 d.
 Shrubs.
-For screening in car parking areas, three-foot height; for other screening purposes (dumpsters, loading docks, etc.) six feet; any other purposes, 18 inches.
+For screening in car parking areas, 3' height; for other screening purposes (dumpsters, loading docks, etc.) 6'; any other purposes, 18";

 6. Landscape Treatments shall be laid out in informal drifts rather than formal rows and shall undulate with site topography.
-Individual clusters of trees or islands of shrub beds are acceptable as long as the tree clusters and/or shrub islands overlap.
+Individual clusters of trees or shrub beds are acceptable as long as the tree clusters and/or shrub beds overlap.
 Linear solutions shall be avoided wherever possible, unless the existing landscape treatment is so arranged.

-8. Plant material located within 20’ of any road or other paved area shall consist of species recognized by the nursery, horticulture and botanical industries as being tolerant of roadway deicing salts.
-(For a list of some plants recognized as tolerant of roadway deicing salts, see Appendix A, List II.).
+8. Plant material located within 20' of any road or other paved area shall consist of species recognized by the nursery, horticulture and botanical industries as being tolerant of roadway de-icing salts.
+(For a sample list of plants recognized as tolerant of roadway de-icing salts, see Appendix A, List II.).

-10. Landscaping shall be maintained in good condition.
+10. Landscaping shall be maintained in good condition in perpetuity.

 (d) Preservation of Existing Vegetation [See also CMR 3.04(5)]